pa-devpro/ai-news-nextjs-app/README.md

 To check an example please check the file `ci.yml` in the .github/workflows folder in this repository.

+## Linting and Formatting
+This project uses ESLint and Prettier to maintain code quality and consistency.
+It uses Husky to ensure running commands for linting and formatting before each commit.

 ## Project Structure

 ```plaintext